ModernBinary/ModernBinary/README.md

 - Mentally computable : Modern binary algorithms don't have a complex algorithm and its commands are easy to calculate.
 - Powerful: Modern binary has ready-made libraries and commands, and like binary you don't need to define everything.
-- Convert simple English commands to binary modern
+- Convert simple English commands to ModernBinary

 ## Hello, World !